inalogic/pico-pixel-client-sdk/README.md

 // The image is sent if and only if the marker's use_count is not 0.
 // A marker's use_count is decremented each time the marker is used, until it reaches 0.
-PixelPrintf(marker, "Test Image",           // image name to appear in Pico Pixel desktop application
+PixelPrintf(marker, "color-framebuffer",    // image name to appear in Pico Pixel desktop application
     PicoPixelClient::PIXEL_FORMAT_BGR8,     // image pixel data format
     400,                                    // image width
     300,                                    // image height